 Issues and solutions

-PolarDB synchronizes data between the primary node and read-only nodes by performing asynchronous physical replication.
+PolarDB uses asynchronous physical replication to synchronize data among the primary and read-only nodes.
 After the data on the primary node is updated, the updates are synchronized to read-only nodes.
 The replication delay varies based on the write loads on the primary node.
 The replication delay is just a few milliseconds.
 The asynchronous replication ensures eventual consistency among the primary and read-only nodes.
-PolarDB provides the following consistency levels to meet your different consistency requirements:
+PolarDB provides the following three consistency levels to meet your different consistency requirements:

 PolarDB runs in a read/write splitting architecture.
 Traditional read/write splitting ensures only eventual consistency.
 The retrieved results from different nodes may be different due to a primary/secondary replication delay.
 For example, if you repeatedly execute the following statements within a session, the result returned by each SELECT statement may be different.
 The actual query result depends on the replication delay.